-Complaints and response mechanisms in camps and personnel are trained in PSEA, humanitarian principles, GBV core concepts and protection.
+Personnel working on complaints and response mechanisms in camps are trained in PSEA, humanitarian principles, GBV core concepts and protection principles.
 They offer onward referral services to GBV actors.

-Activation of Communicating with Communities working group in 2017 to regularly review, create, and advise on communication materials and messaging in central Rakhine to ensure adaptation to diverse needs and ensure gender equality.
+Activation of communicating with communities working group in 2017 to regularly review, create, and advise on communication materials and messaging in central Rakhine to ensure adaptation to diverse needs and ensure gender equality.

 Ongoing efforts to provide community spaces and activities for promotion of gender equality, MHPSS and well-being.

-Existing power relations between humanitarian workers and the beneficiaries may have an impeding effect on the communities' willingness to report about protection issues such as sexual abuse, harassment or exploitation committed by aid workers.
+Existing power relations between humanitarian workers and the affected populations may have an impeding effect on the communities' willingness to report about protection issues such as sexual abuse, harassment or exploitation committed by aid workers.

-Possible backlash from male community members and leaders, against women's participation in emergency preparedness, response and disaster risk reduction consultations as well as awareness raising campaigns that promote gender equality by virtue of sociocultural norms and existing gender roles.
+Possible backlash from male community members and leaders against women's participation in emergency preparedness, response and disaster risk reduction consultations as well as awareness raising campaigns that promote gender equality by virtue of socio-cultural norms and existing gender roles.
+Provide targeted cash assistance with priority for the most vulnerable and marginalized population groups, included women headed households.